Open Hours: Mon - Fri 9am - 5pm

 What Happens If You Skip the Sand Base?

-You’ll end up with an uneven surface that puddles in heavy rain.
-Weeds can break through, and the lawn won’t feel secure underfoot.
-That’s why our pet-friendly grass installations always include a proper base — dogs in particular will quickly expose a poorly prepared lawn.
+That’s why our pet-friendly grass installations always include a proper base – dogs in particular will expose a poorly prepared lawn very quickly.

 FAQs About Laying Artificial Grass on Soil

-What is the best base for artificial grass?
+What is the best base for artificial grass on soil?

 Do you put sand under artificial grass?